 The choice to chase the dream was an easy one, but the lifestyle has been and is hard.
 The flip side is a real passion and true enjoyment in the day to day, and in what we are doing.
 We have never been happier and more excited about living life.

 But why do it?

 As for the Why, When and How?
-After David received his Oenology & Viticulture degree, in his early 40’s, we began traveling the world following the harvests (otherwise known as vintages) and making wine in such places as Northern Spain, New Zealand and California.
+After David received his Oenology & Viticulture degree, in his early 40’s, we began travelling the world following the harvests (otherwise known as vintages) and making wine in such places as Northern Spain, New Zealand and California.
 With a dawning realisation that vintages were rather like a very exciting hamster wheel, we chose to get off and take the leap to pursue the dream of making our own wine.

-We used our first year here to begin learning French (as neither of us really knew much at all), to get a sense of the culture (and whether we like it), and most importantly figure out how one goes about renting, buying or even finding a vineyard.
-Our story about wine can be found in our Wine posts: What About Our Wine.
+We used our first year here to begin learning French (as neither of us really knew much at all), to get a sense of the French culture (and whether we like it), and most importantly figure out how one goes about renting, buying or even finding a vineyard.
+Our story about wine can be found in our Wine posts: About Our Own Wine.

 The entrepreneurial spirit

 And then there is the day to day.
-We look after 1 Cockerel, 3 chickens, 3 ducks and 3 rabbits as part of the care of the Château.
-We also have our own recently arrived kitten, Gigi, and a Duckling (almost duck), rescued from an abandoned egg, called Maggie, who follows Piddlewick everywhere.
-The antics that this group of animals get up to means we are constantly kept in a state of laughter, bemusement and even the odd tears.
+We look after 1 Cockerel, 3 chickens, 6 ducks (including the Chief Waddler, Maggie), 3 cats and a standard size dachshund.
+The frolics that this group of animals get up to means we are constantly kept in a state of laughter, bemusement and even the odd tears.

 We also like to blog about the various humourous and strange goings on we encounters in our French Findings posts, as well as the additional cultural history we uncover as we research items for our shop.
 It all adds to our cultural journey as we discover our adopted country.

 We hope you enjoy our story, our discoveries and join us in pursuing a new life.